pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 As a response to this, an article[^2] on wired.com was written by Andy Greenberg and ultimately Google decided to activate[^3] a kill switch to disable WebUSB remotely.

-Was there any specific bug to report?
-No, because it was widely discussed in the security scene that WebUSB is a bad idea.
-We believe we have demonstrated that by showing how it breaks U2F.
-There was no single issue to report to Google or Yubico, but a public discussion to trigger so WebUSB is fixed.

 # WebUSB Part II, HID Access and Further Research